paulinho-16/MEIC-TVVS/assignments/assignment1.md

 ```
 This fix was done to 2 variables, `timeStart` and `TimeCreated`, which contained an error both in the `getters` and `setters`.
 Therefore we reduced the number of errors by 4, making the remaining error count 20.

 **3. *SIC_INNER_SHOULD_BE_STATIC* (Performance)**

 ![SIC_INNER_SHOULD_BE_STATIC bug found by SpotBugs](./images/spotbugs_bug3.png)

-The Spotbugs tool indicated that the `JTimeSchedGUILogHandler` class could be turned into a static class, to improve performance.
+The SpotBugs tool indicated that the `JTimeSchedGUILogHandler` class could be turned into a static class, to improve performance.

 This is achieved given that the usage of static classes, when possible, has two effects on improving performance:
 - Fewer null checks because a static method invocation does not require a null check on the receiver
 - Fewer allocations which lead to less memory pressure and time spent in GC (Garbage Collector).

 Before:
 ```java